 Despite these efforts to control the narrative via social media, Prati says there is little evidence the Assad regime has changed minds in his favor.
 But that hasn’t stopped the regime from attempting to get its side of events told in the West.
 (Both Blumenthal and Khalek are active on Twitter.)

 In 2013, as then-President Barack Obama was contemplating military intervention in Syria, Assad appeared on CBS in the US for a September 2013 interview with Charlie Rose.
 His twofold purpose was apparently aimed at manipulating the “American psyche.”

 With the interview, Assad hoped to persuade the American people against military action and to present himself as a moderate leader who was simply trying to quell terrorism in his country.

-In the end, perhaps it worked, as Obama ultimately decided against an airstrike later that year.
+In the end, Obama ultimately decided against an airstrike later that year.

 One critic of the Assad regime, James Denselow, writing for The Arab Weekly, discussed how the regime uses Western media to push its narrative.

 In the rare instance when a member of the regime does submit to a live interview, they have myriad methods for assuring a pro-Assad message is delivered.
 The first of these methods, Denselow argues, is by playing on the complexity of the war.
 The opposition to Assad’s regime isn’t one uniform group, instead it’s made up of varied factions, some of which are not particularly friendly to the US or its allies.

 By shifting the focus to the most “extreme” factions within the opposition, Assad can distract from the accusations that his regime is complicit in war crimes against innocent Syrians.